 Daniel R Ames

-Optimally matching assertiveness style to specific situations can determine success in negotiations, according to Columbia University’s Daniel Ames and Abbie Wazlawek.
+Negotiation assertiveness style can determine success in bargaining, according to Columbia University’s Daniel Ames and Abbie Wazlawek.

-Earlier, Ames and Stanford’s Frank Flynn reported that moderate levels of assertiveness are associated with career advancement, and with effective negotiation and influence in conflict situations.
+This finding builds on Ames’ previous research with Stanford’s Frank Flynn that demonstrated moderate levels of assertiveness are associated with career advancement, and with effective negotiation and influence in conflict situations.

-They also found that most observers provided consistent ratings of managerial under-assertiveness and over-assertiveness.
+They also found that observers provided consistent ratings of managerial under-assertiveness and over-assertiveness.

-However, most people do not accurately assess others’ evaluation of their assertiveness in specific situations.
+However they noted that most people do not accurately assess others’ view of their assertiveness in specific situations.

 Over-assertive individuals tend to have less-accurate self-perception than less assertive people, and both groups experience “self-awareness blindness.”

-These inaccurate self-perceptions may develop from polite yet inaccurate feedback from others, which provides faulty information.
+These inaccurate self-perceptions may develop from polite yet inaccurate feedback from other people.

-More than 80% of participants reported that they had expressed greater objections than they actually felt to influence the negotiation partner, and said they observed exaggerated objections by their negotiation partners.
+More than 80% of participants reported that they had expressed greater objections than they actually felt to influence the negotiation, and said they observed similarly exaggerated objections by their negotiation partners.

 Self-awareness resulted in most favorable negotiation outcomes: More than 80% of negotiators rated by others and by themselves as “appropriately assertive in the situation” negotiated greatest value to both parties.